cshen777/dotfiles/README.md

 # dotfiles
-My dot files for i3wm and vim.
+My dot files for i3wm and vim on linux, and [yabai](https://github.com/koekeishiya/yabai) on Mac OS.